yellobyte/TLV320DAC3101/README.md

 ### Example 6: BiQuad Bass Shelf Filter (4th order)

 I tested with a single BiQuad & 12dB gain and encountered no problems.
 Even two cascaded BiQuad blocks with fc=800Hz and gain=+8dB per block worked.
 Though I had to reduce the DAC gain with _cfg.dac_gain_left/right = -x.x_ by some amount to get this configuration stable.
-The picture above points at this problem.
+The picture below points at this problem.
 However, with a bass shelf filter the whole frequency spectrum below fc gets a constant boost.

 ![](https://github.com/yellobyte/TLV320DAC3101/raw/main/doc/TIBQ_BassShelf_4th.jpg)